Home The Playbook

 internet bridge

-Your mesh in Long Beach, a friend's mesh in Portland.
-You want messages to flow between them as if they were one network — over WiFi and the internet, bridging back to LoRa on each end.
+Your mesh in one city, a friend's mesh in another.
+Messages flow between them as if they were one network — over WiFi and the internet, bridging back to LoRa on each end.

 Network → WiFiEnabled + credentials